psiri/nixos-config/README.md

 ### NixOS Journey

-In late 2023 I discovered NixOS.
+In 2023 I discovered NixOS.
 NixOS promised to be the answer that I was looking for - it's declarative, code-driven, very hard to break (thanks to "generations" and its atomic operations), capable of adressing differing dependency issues seamlessly, and immutable (dev's claims - I'd actually argue it's not really "immutable" in the Docker sense, but in practice its atomic approach comes close enough while still maintaning usability).
 While I'm a security professional and **not a software developer**, I regularly work with enough Python, JSON, Terraform, etc. to quickly pick up the gist of the Nix language and hack together a working configuration.
 I played around with NixOS in a few different "flavors" of VMs simulating servers, desktops, etc. (I would **strongly encourage** anyone looking to try NixOS to go this route before baremetal) until I had a fairly functional configuration, and then went about modularizing it using Nix flakes.

 ### This Project

 This repo represents the continuiously-evolving state of my _personal_ NixOS systems.
 This project uses the modern NixOS "flakes" approach to modularize system and software configurations.
 At this time, the configuration is intended for single-user systems, though I have attempted to varibleize the user-specific elements / home-manager components for future support of multi-user systems.
 NixOS has a pretty steep learning curve, and along my joruney I've leaned heavily on the great work of others to get to this point.
 I fully support/encourage anyone looking for NixOS reference configurations to borrow code from this project (if you do, please just reference me).

-#### Repo Layout

-The project blends some of the community's best-practices for repo layouts with lessons-learned from working with other modular automation tools (Ansible, Terraform, etc).
-It's layout is intended to enable systems to be configured in a flexible manner while minimizing code re-use and ensuring the end-state system isn't bloated.

-Shared modules / components can be pulled-in at various levels as-appropriate:
-1. Flake-level (applies to all systems)
-2. Template-level (applies to all systems of a given template / flavor - ex: headless-systems [servers], headed-systems [desktops, laptops])
-3. Host-level (applies to a specific host)

 ### Project Goals

-* **Multi-Purpose:**
+* **Modular / Multi-Purpose:**
   * Servers / headless systems (both physical and cloud-hosted)
   * Desktops
   * Laptops